markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Font Awesome

 You can use Font Awesome icons inline (<i class="fas fa-heart"></i>).
-The MARKUP theme is configured to use the [free-for-web Font Awesome library](https://fontawesome.com/download).
+MARKUP is configured to use the [free-for-web Font Awesome library](https://fontawesome.com/download).
 For example:

 ```none
 "This icon <i class="fas fa-heart"></i> is inline."